 4300 Nebraska Avenue, NW, Grossman Hall – Terrace Level

 Washington, DC 20016

-American University Washington College of Law hosts the Annual Hispanic Law Conference each spring as part of WCL's Founders' Celebration.
-This important event for the WCL Latino community brings together a unique mix of personalities devoted to the progress of Latinos/as in the U.S. and in the hemisphere.
+American University Washington College of Law is honored to host the Annual Hispanic Law Conference each spring as part of its Founders' Celebration.
+Started in 1997, this regional conference brings together a unique mix of leaders devoted to the progress of Latinos/as in the United States, including the WCL Latino community, and abroad.